10-12 april 2024 - Helsingborg, Sweden

 Professor

-Jonas Eberhard, MD PhD, Associate Professor, Senior lecturer, Consultant psychiatrist, and Head of the Severe Mental Illness research unit at the Dept of Clinical Sciences, Lund University, Psychiatry Skåne, Helsingborg, Sweden.
-Focusing on Epidemiology and clinical trials in Severe Mental Illness JE has worked in psychiatry for 40 years and been involved in Psychiatric drug development since the early 90ies e.g. as international medical adviser at Lundbeck HQ in Copenhagen.
-He is the current Scientific secretary of the Swedish Psychiatric Association and programme responsible for the Swedish Psychiatric congress, and national editor for the Nordic Journal of Psychiatry.
-Jonas is the author of numerous scientific articles and author/editor of several books in the areas of psychosis, cognition, and psychiatric-physical co-morbidity.
-Jonas did his basic medical training at the Ludwig Maximilian University in Munich, Germany & the Karolinska Institute in Stockholm.
-He did most of his clinical training and his dissertation at Lund University in Sweden, and subsequent academic training at the Institute of Psychiatry at the Maudsley, King’s College London.
+MD PhD, Associate Professor, Senior lecturer, Consultant psychiatrist, and Head of the Helsingborg Psychiatry research unit at Lund University, Sweden.
+Focusing on Epidemiology and clinical trials in Severe Mental Illness JE has worked in psychiatry for 40 years and been involved in Psychiatric treatment research since the early 90ies e.g. as international medical adviser at Lundbeck HQ in Copenhagen.
+He is vice president and international secretary of the Swedish Psychiatric Association, and national editor for the Nordic Journal of Psychiatry.
+JE is the author of numerous scientific publications in the areas of psychosis, cognition, and psychiatric-physical co-morbidity, and did his basic medical training at the Ludwig Maximilian University in Munich & Karolinska Institute in Stockholm.
+He did most of his clinical training and dissertation at Lund University in Sweden, and post-doc training at the IoPPN, King’s College London.

 Jonas Eberhard